andreaswilli/dotfiles/README.md

     - Set shortcuts for Bitwarden extension on `chrome://extensions/shortcuts` (they are saved but for some reason don't work yet and need to be set again)
   - Raycast
     - Import settings from `/Users/andi/SynologyDrive/dotfiles/`
+    - Install plugins (do not seem to be part of the settings export):
+      - kill process
+      - search emoji
+      - search npm packages
   - Tunnelblick
     - Import config from `/Users/andi/SynologyDrive/dotfiles/`
   - BTTV Extension (Chromium)
     - Import settings from `/Users/andi/SynologyDrive/dotfiles/`
   - iTerm2
     - General > Preferences > Load preferences from a custom folder or URL > `/Users/andi/.config/iterm2-settings`
+  - Blobsaver
+    - Import settings from `/Users/andi/SynologyDrive/dotfiles/`